 - Wok - Used for stir-frying the rice on high heat quickly.
 In addition, I developed this recipe using the Bielmeier Carbon Steel Wok.
 It is also thoughtfully packaged with easy instructions to season the pan.
 Additionally, it is lightweight and the perfect size to store.
 It can also come with a wooden or glass lid and utensils.
 Learn more about wok cooking.

 - Rice Cooker - An option to cook the rice.
 To develop this recipe, I used the Aroma Housewares Digital Rice Cooker.
-It's a simple rice cooker I've also had for years.
-Another popular, highly-rated rice cooker I've seen people talk about is the Zojirushi Rice Cooker.
-It's expensive, but I would love to try it one day.
+It's a simple rice cooker I've also had for years, but it would sometimes not work even after buying it twice.
+I recently switched to the Zojirushi Rice Cooker for more accurate cooking.
+It's expensive but worth it.

 Kitchen Must Haves - Find other tools I use here.